autoshares/autoshares-documentation/user-guide/etna-trader-for-ios/quotes-view/trade-view/stock-trading.md

 ![](../../../../.gitbook/assets/img_2b534b44cb96-1_iphonexspacegrey_portrait.png)

 Once the order is fully configured, tap **Verify Order**.
-The order will be sent to ETNA's verification service to ensure that the new order complies with different validation rules and is properly configured.
+The order will be sent to Autoshares' verification service to ensure that the new order complies with different validation rules and is properly configured.
 Tap **Place**.

 ![](../../../../.gitbook/assets/img_989001a15890-1_iphonexspacegrey_portrait.png)